Table of Contents

 switching off again by specifying "off" instead of "on").
 Second,

-instrumentation state can be programatically changed with the
+instrumentation state can be programmatically changed with the

 Similarly, the collection state at program start can be

-execution, it can be controlled programatically with the
+During execution, it can be controlled programmatically with the

 Further, you can limit event collection to a specific function by

 This will toggle the collection state on entering and leaving the

 specified function.
 When this option is in effect, the default